PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: Related Works

 \subsection{Taxonomy of Prompts}

 Recent research has introduced various taxonomic approaches for analyzing LLM prompts \cite{bach2022promptsource, schulhoff2024prompt}, with notable contributions including the TELeR framework \cite{santu2023teler}, which categorizes prompts into data and instructions components with difficulty-based classification, and \citet{budagam2024hierarchical}'s hierarchical prompting taxonomy grounded in cognitive principles.
 While these frameworks have advanced our understanding of prompt structure and evaluation, they remain limited in their ability to capture and differentiate fine-grained components of prompts, such as semantic variations and stylistic subtleties.
-For example, prompts that are classified into same prompt complexity \cite{budagam2024hierarchical}, may have different syntactic patterns or semantic components.

-To address these limitations and meet the demands of increasingly sophisticated LLM applications, we propose a comprehensive and linguistically-inspired taxonomy that integrates structural, semantic, and syntactic dimensions of prompt analysis.